VaclavDedik/jboss-seam/examples/readme.txt

 =========================
 This directory contains the Seam example applications, which have all been tested in JBoss 4.2 GA.
-Most examples have also been tested on Tomcat, and some have been tested with other application servers.
+Most examples have also been tested on Tomcat (running JDK 1.5), and some have been tested with other application servers.

 registration/         A trivial example for the tutorial